• Skip to primary navigation

 wrapped up fresh lemon grass

-Refreshing and lemon-flavored.
+Refreshing and lemon-flavoured.

 This tea fights free radicals as it is high in antioxidants as well as contains the compound citral which works as a natural anti-inflammatory.